jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 In every instance civilization drastically increased the productivity of land.
 For the first time ever, humans had a relatively stable food supply throughout the year.

 Freed from the daily hunting and gathering treks, humans had more time on our hands and crucially more jobs to do.
 We strayed more from the wilderness realm and built new things, divided the labor to do it, and created political regimes to keep everyone working.
-Within a few thousand years the Stone Age turned into the Bronze, Copper, then Iron Age, each stage remade civilization based on an amazing new material to build the latest tools.
+Within a few thousand years the Stone Age turned into the Copper, Bronze, then Iron Age, each stage remade civilization based on an amazing new material to build the latest tools.

 As civilization progressed with each passing year, our nature was increasingly technological.
-Not necessarily because that's what human nature wanted, or because that's what made us happier, but for the same reason all species such as polar bears and Darwin's finches are created.
+Not necessarily because that's what human nature wanted, or because that's what made us happier, but for the same reason all species such as polar bears and Darwin's finches find success.
 Because the coach selects the ones harvesting more resources on the game board to help life defeat entropy's sand clock.

-With each new technological selection, the coach was creating a new type of player.
+With each new technological selection, the coach was carving a new type of player out of life's living clay.

 Think how weird and wonderful it is that all humans can breed with each other.
 We can live anywhere.
 Most amazingly, anyone can use any tool.
-Most every tech nerd has been asked help someone setup a new iphone or printer.
+Most every tech nerd has been asked to help someone setup a new iphone or printer.
 Yet, once setup, these users connect with friends and buy airline tickets.

 This isn't an accident.
 Designers iterate for generations to make their tools work for everyone.
 Steve Jobs was exceptional at it.
 There are stories of a child in the Amazon handed an iPad and using it without instruction.
 Better to me is the fact, it's not hard to imagine how a person living in a jungle could use an iPad and satellite internet to better his life, if only to see where the loggers are headed to next.